-If you’re trying to conceive, either on your own or through fertility treatment, there is no doubt that taking the vitamin Folic acid is a great place to start.
+If you’re trying to conceive, either on your own or through fertility treatment, there is no doubt that taking vitamin B9 (folic acid) is a great place to start.
 But why?
-Reproductive Medicine Associates of Philadelphia (RMA of PHL) Dr. Jackie Gutmann tells you everything you need to know about this super-vitamin.
+RMA’s Dr. Jackie Gutmann tells you everything you need to know about this super-vitamin.

-Folic acid is an essential nutrient that every woman should take when planning to get pregnant.
+Everybody is different when it comes to fertility and the likelihood of conceiving.
+Folic acid supplements are not guaranteed to help you get pregnant but are an essential nutrient that every woman should take when planning to get pregnant.
 So kick off your day with a green smoothie, freshly squeezed orange juice, or a handful of almonds.
 You’ll be glad you did!

 - Foods like leafy green vegetables including spinach, kale, and arugula are rich in folic acid.